jeffjl74/ACT_TriggerTree/README.md

 ![Category](images/cat-context.png)

+The _Disable all category triggers_ choice is presented if all of the triggers in the selected category are currently enabled.
+If any of the triggers in the selected category are currently disabled, the menu choice becomes _Enable all category triggers_.

-Most of this menu is related to sharing data via EQII macros.
+The second section of this menu is related to sharing data via EQII macros.
 Macros are disussed in the [EQII Macros](#share-via-eqii-macros) section.
 (The numbers in parentheses are how many of the total items can be shared in a macro.)

 To build the _Category Spell Timers_ menu, the plugin searches for spell timers whose __Category__ matches the clicked category name or whose __Custom Tooltip__ contains the category name.